System (The Bear): Music

-The episode included songs, such as "Via Chicago" by Wilco, and "Animal" by Pearl Jam.
-Storer explained the decision to have the episode end with "Animal" during the credits, "We were making a statement that this is a loud show, and you are either in or out.
+Naugle commented, "We played so much with music.
+There are actually scenes where two different tracks are playing, and one will become louder when Carmy's talking and louder when Richie's talking, and it's just supposed to create this feeling of 'Who's in charge?'"
+Pearl Jam plays over the closing credits; Storer explained the decision to have the episode end with "Animal" during the credits, "We were making a statement that this is a loud show, and you are either in or out.
 I think it's very much not your thing, or it is very much your thing.
 I don't think there is too much of a middle ground.
 Ending the first episode with 'Animal' added this punctuation mark."

 Release

-The episode, along with the rest of the season, premiered on June 23, 2022.
+The episode, along with the rest of the first season, premiered on June 23, 2022.